 Addressing tough or sensitive issues in this manner also guarantees that even when people don’t agree with you, they still respect you and your position.

 8. Don’t attempt to solve a problem by starting a shouting match

 This seems to be hard to resist for many small business owners.

-You have to fill a “make or break my business” order and one of your employees fouls up, again.
+Let's say you have to fill a “make or break my business” order and one of your employees fouls up.
+Again.
 The temptation to scream at him or her is at an all-time high…and who can blame you.
-But resist that temptation.